ClickHouse/ClickHouse/docs/en/development/build-osx.md

 ## Install Xcode and Command Line Tools {#install-xcode-and-command-line-tools}

-Install the lates [Xcode](https://apps.apple.com/am/app/xcode/id497799835?mt=12) from App Store.
+Install the latest [Xcode](https://apps.apple.com/am/app/xcode/id497799835?mt=12) from App Store.

 Open it at least once to accept the end-user license agreement and automatically install the required components.